tensorflow/tfjs-models/tasks/README.md

 is built on top of the [TFLite Task Library][tflite task library] and WebAssembly.
 As a result, all TFLite custom models should comply with the metadata requirements of the corresonding task in the TFLite task library.
+Check out the "model compatibility requirements" section of the official task library page.
+For example, the requirements of `ImageClassifier` can be found [here][req].

 # Usage